Decoupling Skeleton and Flesh: Efficient Multimodal Table Reasoning with Disentangled Alignment and Structure-aware Guidance: Results and Analysis

 \textbf{Table Reasoning.} Table~\ref{tab:reasoning} reports results on multimodal table reasoning tasks, covering question answering and fact verification under in‑domain and out‑of‑domain settings.
 The main observations are: (\uppercase\expandafter{\romannumeral1}) Table-GLS outperforms direct answering on almost all benchmarks, highlighting the value of explicit reasoning strategies for table-centric reasoning. (\uppercase\expandafter{\romannumeral2}) After integrating \textsc{DiSCo}, LVLMs show substantial gains in reasoning performance under direct answering settings, particularly for Qwen3-VL with relatively strong inherent table reasoning capabilities.
 This indicates that \textsc{DiSCo} effectively enhances the inherent implicit structural modeling in LVLMs, enabling better learning of table structure and content for reasoning. (\uppercase\expandafter{\romannumeral3}) Combining \textsc{DiSCo} with Table-GLS achieves the best average score for both Gemma3n and Qwen3-VL, with notable gains on OOD benchmarks such as AIT-QA and PubHealthTab for Qwen3-VL, indicating the disentangled structure-content alignment provides more reliable evidence grounding, enabling the model to reason more accurately and robustly over unseen tables. (\uppercase\expandafter{\romannumeral4}) Compared with heavily optimized LVLM, our inference framework achieves comparable performance with minimal supervision.
 Notably, when combining \textsc{DiSCo} with Table-GLS, the model consistently matches or even surpasses optimized LVLM on several benchmarks, particularly on OOD benchmarks.
-This indicates that our framework effectively elicits the inherent table reasoning capability of LVLMs without relying on costly task-level fine-tuning.
+This indicates that our framework effectively elicits the inherent table reasoning capability of LVLMs without relying on costly task-level fine-tuning. (\uppercase\expandafter{\romannumeral5}) As shown in Table~\ref{tab:larger-model}, for larger-scale model, DiSCo and Table-GLS consistently improve performance on Qwen3-VL-32B, with the highest average accuracy of 71.84\%, demonstrating that the structure-guided reasoning effectively enhances performance even with a larger model.
+Meanwhile, for closed-source model, Table-GLS substantially outperforms the vanilla GPT-5.4-mini, with average accuracy increasing from 56.64\% to 66.16\%, showing that our approach is robust across different LLMs, including open-source or closed-source models.